 Template Letters and Scripts

-Before you start: Make sure you have the following to hand: certified copies of the death certificate, the deceased person's full name, date of birth, and any relevant account or reference numbers.
-If you used the Tell Us Once service, some of these organisations will already have been notified.
+Before you start: it helps to have these beside you: certified copies of the death certificate, their full name and date of birth, and any account or reference numbers you can find.
+If you have already used Tell Us Once, some of these organisations will know already.

-Use this letter to notify any bank, building society, or financial institution of the death.
-Send separately to each provider.
+Use this letter for any bank, building society, or financial institution.
+Send one to each provider separately.

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Bank/Building Society name] [Bereavement Team / Department address] Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased], who held an account (or accounts) with you.
 [Full name of the deceased] passed away on [date of death].
 I enclose a certified copy of the death certificate.
 The account details I am aware of are: Account name: [name on account] Account number: [account number] Sort code: [sort code] I am the [executor of the will / administrator of the estate / next of kin] and would be grateful if you could: - Freeze the account(s) to prevent any unauthorised transactions - Confirm the balance(s) as at the date of death - Advise me of any standing orders or direct debits on the account(s) - Let me know what documentation you require to release the funds Please send all correspondence to the address above.
 Yours faithfully, [Your full name] Enclosures: Certified copy of death certificate